WorkPoint 365 makes it fast and easy to build modular solutions – with no development or coding.

 WorkPoint makes it fast and easy to archive and journalize mails.
 By integrating a drag and drop functionality combined with an intuitive search tool, this saves users in many hours of systemizing their mails.

-With most of Europe in a second lockdown right now, a lot of the measures many businesses put in place to allow remote working at the start of the first one are again proving their worth.
+With most of Europe in a second lockdown right now, a lot of the measures many businesses put in place to do digital transformation and allow remote working at the start of the first one are again proving their worth.

 Yes, it seems as though many of the adjustments made are longer term than previously thought.
 However, with remote and hybrid working now the norm – and actually preferable for many employees – companies need to ensure that their staff have access to all of the tools they need to make working in this way a continued success.